commander-Z3R0/Sirr-OS/README.md

 1. Download the latest SirrOS image from the official repository.
 2. Flash it to your supported device (e.g., PinePhone) using tools like `dd` or Etcher.
-3. Boot the device and follow the on-screen setup instructions.
+3. Boot the device and follow the two-boot methode.
 4. Enjoy a privacy-centered mobile experience.

 ## Usage